-If you live in a mobile home you know these dwellings typically present an increased challenge to getting solid cell phone coverage.
-In this post we discuss and offer solutions to overcome the cell signal issues common to mobile homes.
+If you live in a mobile home or a trailer home, you know these dwellings typically present an increased challenge to getting solid cell phone coverage.
+In this post, we’ll offer solutions to overcome the cell signal issues common in mobile homes or inside trailer homes.

-Factors that causes poor cell reception in mobile homes
+There are two main causes of poor cell reception in your mobile home:

-As we’ve posted before, there are two main causes of poor cell reception: (1) distance from the nearest cell tower, and; (2) obstacles between you and the tower that block the signal from reaching your location.
+- Obstacles between you and the cell tower that block the signal from reaching your location.

-As for signal-blocking obstacles, they are almost certainly a cause of weak cell signal and poor phone reception inside a mobile home.
+As for signal-blocking obstacles, these cause weak cell signal and poor phone reception inside a mobile home.

 Signal blockers can take many forms – natural terrain, other structures and even vegetation or weather conditions.
-See our previous post on the top 5 surprising things you didn’t know could block your cell signal.
+Learn more in this post here on the top 5 surprising things you didn’t know could block your cell signal.

-While those kinds of obstacles may cause poor reception outside your mobile home, there’s yet another obstacle that almost certainly is blocking signals from getting inside – the materials your mobile home is made of.
+While those kinds of obstacles may cause bad cell signal outside your mobile home, there’s yet another obstacle that is blocking signals from getting inside – the materials your mobile home is made of.